skyiron/web/packages/design-system/docs/faq.md

 ## How do I change the default typeface/font?

-ownCloud Design System uses Typekit’s [Web Font Loader](https://github.com/typekit/webfontloader) which is easy to configure.
+OpenCloud Design System uses Typekit’s [Web Font Loader](https://github.com/typekit/webfontloader) which is easy to configure.
 To load your own font files, see [Getting Started with WebFontLoader](https://github.com/typekit/webfontloader#get-started).
 Currently, the design system bundles and loads _Inter_.
 See `src/utils/webFontLoader.js` for an example.

 ## How to use design tokens in JavaScript?